 Contributions from academics and practitioners, scientists and industry professionals, writers and philosophers, students, graduates and independent artists alike are warmly welcomed.
 Submissions can take several forms, including articles, research projects, exhibition essays and reflections on individual works.
 All contributions will be peer-reviewed by a panel of referees.

-Call for submissions to the third issue of the IMPACT Printmaking Journal
+Call for submissions to the fourth issue of the IMPACT Printmaking Journal